DennisPing/cs6650-twinder-a2/README.md

 ## Key Takeaways

 - Self managing VM instances is painful
-- Railway's auto-vertical scaling is much easier than manually scaling a VM
+- Vertical scaling is much easier than horizontal scaling
-- Managed PaaS (Railway, Heroku, Digital Ocean) give you free SSL which lets you utilize HTTP/2

 ## How to Build and Deploy (2 options)